-I am a Ph.D. candidate in the Department of Economics at the University of California, Santa Barbara.
-I completed my undergraduate study in Economics at the University of California, Irvine.
+I am a Research Economist at the Bureau of Labor Statistics.
+I completed my undergraduate studies at the University of California, Irvine, and my doctoral work at the University of California, Santa Barbara.
 My research interests include macroeconomics, labor economics, and econometrics.
 Very broadly, I study how frictions affect the choices of firms and workers, and what this implies for measurement and aggregate (labor market) behavior.
 I am especially interested in the essential connection between theory and empirics: models help the researcher think about the interpretation of data, and data offers a ruler with which to assess the performance of models.
-For specific examples of my research, click here.
+For more details about my research, click here.

-My most unique, non-professional hobby is speedcubing, essentially solving Rubik's-like puzzles fast.
-Unfortunately I peaked in high school: I recorded my fastest 3x3x3 solve (the standard puzzle) of 10.15 seconds in my senior year.
+My most unique, non-professional hobby is speed cubing, essentially solving Rubik's-like puzzles fast (check out the new Netflix Documentary, "The Speed Cubers"!).
+I humbly report that I peaked in high school: I recorded my fastest 3x3x3 solve (the standard puzzle) of 10.15 seconds in my senior year.